saifulkhan/dphil_project_search_interface/README.md

 ## Testing

-- `grunt test`  <-- will run the client and server unit tests with karma and mocha.
 - `grunt test:server` <-- to only run server tests.
 - `grunt test:client` <-- to only run client tests.